extendr/extendr/tests/extendrtests/README.md

 rcmdcheck::rcmdcheck(check_dir = "../../../")
 ```

-This is necessary so the relative path in Cargo.toml points to the correct location.
+This is necessary so the relative paths in Cargo.toml points to the correct location.

 Clicking "Check" in RStudio will not work because it runs `devtools::check()` (that resolves to `rcmdcheck::rcmdcheck()`) with no arguments and the checks are then run in a temporary directory that doesn't have the same relative path.